nicolezattarin/nicolezattarin/README.md

 - 🎓 BSc in Physics at the University of Milan
 - 📚 Studying MSc in Physics of Data at the University of Padova
-- ⚛️ Currently working on QML classification of jet images for jet tagging
+- ⚛️ Currently working on QML classification of jet images
 - 👩🏻‍💻 Interested in AI, Quantum technologies and Quantum ML
 - 🔥 Fan facts: passionate about arts and F1